dorkodu/business/Jobs.md

 You will take charge of the product planning and execution.
 You will be working closely with the founders to define and express the vision through the products we put out.
 You will collaborate with UX to craft a kick-ass user experience across mediums and with engineers to ship it.
 You will measure our success and failures.

 You will represent our users and do everything in your power to help them become successful.
-We are here to help you make them rock-stars.
+We are here to help you make them rock-stars

-#### **That means :**
+#### **That means…**

 - You will build and maintain a prioritized roadmap.
 You will be transparent throughout the process and collaborate with all stakeholders to build consensus.
 - You will need to make lots of decisions.
 We expect you to come up with the right point of view, even if that’s unpopular.
 Your role is to help us build consensus not be ruled by it.
 We appreciate conviction.